SwoonEditions/node-globify/README.md

 ### node-globify

-Tool made out offrustration about most of the `browserify` transforms not working properly, and not traversing dependencies in order to remove all `require` keywords.
+Tool made out of frustration about most of the `browserify` transforms not working properly, and not traversing dependencies in order to remove all `require` keywords.

 CLI usage exaple: